Eulith/CodeExercise02/README.md

 ---
 NOTE: ALL OF THIS SHOULD BE DEPLOYED ON A LOCAL CHAIN.
 YOU SHOULD NOT USE REAL-WORLD ASSETS OR ETH FOR ANY OF THIS.

 Implement a simple on-chain contract with an accompanying CLI tool.
-You must use Rust as your programing language.
+You must use Rust as your programing language, except for the smart contracts.
+For the smart contracts, we recommend using Ethereum as your blockchain and writing the contracts in Solidity.

 Your contract should:
 1. Accept ETH or an ERC20 token on your local chain.